-UAE Federal Law No. (2) Of 2015 on Commercial Companies deals with subject Liquidation of the Company and the Division of its Assets.
+UAE Federal Law No. (2) of 2015 on Commercial Companies covers the topic of company liquidation and asset division.

-The liquidation shall be conducted by one or more liquidators appointed by the partners or under a Decision by the General Assembly or any other similar body, provided that the liquidator is not an auditor of the company at the time being or has already audited its accounts within five years preceding the appointment.
+One or more liquidators must be appointed by the partners or by a decision of the General Assembly or another similar body in order for the liquidation to be carried out, provided that the liquidator is not currently the company’s auditor or has audited its accounts within the five years prior to appointment.

 If liquidation is made under a judgment, the competent Court shall point out the method of liquidation and appoint the liquidator.
 In all events, the task of the liquidator shall not be terminated by the death, declaration of bankruptcy, insolvency or interdiction ordered against the partners, even if the liquidator is appointed by the partners.

 You can consult law companies in Dubai to know all the details about companies law – Khairallah Law Firm.

 An insolvent company’s directors may decide to halt trade and sell its assets in order to pay its creditors, or its shareholders may decide to dissolve a firm that is solvent

 If a business’s obligations are not paid on time, its creditors may ask the courts to liquidate the business so they may get reimbursed.
 A firm may be ordered by the courts to liquidate and sell its assets in order to settle debt.

 Khairallah lawyers provide all legal services through legal firms in the UAE.

 Steps followed by UAE law in Liquidation of the Company